dotnet/coreclr/Documentation/botr/readytorun-format.md

 ## Future Improvements

 The limitations of the current format are:

-- **No support for generics code**: This requires a new section that maps generic methods instantiations to their entry points.
-The JITing of generics is the top performance issues identified by analyzing ReadyToRun performance in real world scenarios.

 - **Type loading from IL metadata**: All types are built from IL metadata at runtime currently.
   It is bloating the size - prevents stripping full metadata from the image, and fragile -